-We are always happy to welcome people of all generations to our clinic in Cork City.
+We are always happy to welcome people of all ages to our clinic in Cork City.
 We do our best to inspire people to make positive changes to their health and lifestyle.

 All members of the team will take the time to listen to you and offer affordable and practical solutions to your problems.

 BSc.
-(Hons) Sports & Exercise Rehabilation, MSc.
-Physiotherapy, MISCP
+(Hons) Sports & Exercise Rehabilitation,

 She qualified in 2009 with a BSc Honours degree in Sports & Exercise Rehabilitation.
 As part of this degree, Deborah undertook four months of work experience in Philadelphia, where she worked with a variety of elite university athletes and as a result has gained extensive experience in diagnosing, treating and managing a wide range of complaints.
 Before coming to work in Cork she completed a two years Masters Degree in Physiotherapy and is now a registered member of The Irish Society of Chartered Physiotherapists.
 The Masters enabled Deborah to gain a wider understanding of the complaints within the general population ranging from children to the elderly.

-Deborah herself has a keen interest in sports, playing both ladies football and camogie with her local club.
-In the last number of years, Deborah has taken to running and has now completed a number of half marathons as well as completing her first full marathon in May 2014.
+Deborah herself has a keen interest in sports, having previously played both ladies football and camogie with her local club.
+In the last number of years, Deborah has taken to running and has now completed over 10 half marathons as well as 3 full marathons to day.
 She also had the fortune of competing internationally in gymnastics as a member of the Irish Youth Gymnastics team.

 BSc.
-(Hons) Physiotherapy, MISCP
+(Hons) Physiotherapy,

 Louise qualified with a BSc (Hons) Degree in Physiotherapy from University College Dublin and has full membership of the Irish Society of Chartered Physiotherapists.
 Since qualification, she has worked in Private Practice and primary care in both Kilkenny, Waterford and Cork gaining extensive experience in the management of musculoskeletal disorders and sports injuries rehabilitation.